Hello! ¡Hola! My name is Angel Rivera. In June 2007, I became a Licensed Massage and Bodywork Therapist in North Carolina (LMBT, NC #7517).

 I am nationally certified by the National Certification Board for Therapeutic Massage and Bodywork® (NCBTMB®) and I am a member of:

-I am a naturalized US citizen and I was born and raised in Mexico, and therefore, I am fluent in Spanish.
-I got my Bachellors degree in Science (Electronic Systems Engineering) from the Institute of Technology of Monterrey, in Mexico, and my Masters in Science (Electrical Engineering) from The University of Texas at Austin.
+I am a naturalized US citizen and I was born and raised in Mexico, and therefore, I am fluent in Spanish and I have an accent.
+I got my Bachelors degree in Science (Electronic Systems Engineering) from the Institute of Technology of Monterrey, in Mexico, and my Masters in Science (Electrical Engineering) from The University of Texas at Austin.

 I work full time in RTP, North Carolina, as a software engineer, providing technical support.
 Because I was facilitating the healing of computer systems, I wanted to facilitate the healing of human beings.
 Thus, this combination of engineering and massage and spirituality, gives me a unique perspective to address the relaxation and nurturing needs of body, mind and spirit.